Medhani-Premathilaka/Phone_Book/README.md

 # Phone_Book

-My first step of creating porjects
+My first step of creating project.
+This is a simple project using simple html and css.